theosotr/fsmove-eval/README.md

 before the execution and analysis of the corresponding Puppet module.

-To run benchmarks, execute the following script from your host machine.
+To run the benchmarks, execute the following script:
 ```bash
 ./scripts/run-benchmarks.sh
 ```